Wendy0601/Wendy0601.github.io/_pages/cv.md

 Work experience
 ======
-* Summer 2018: Los Alamos National Laboratory (LANL), NM
+* Summer Intern as Research Assistant:
-  * Research Assistant
+  * Los Alamos National Laboratory (LANL), NM, from May to August in 2018
   * Research Topic: Real-time Fault Location through Convolutional Neural Network
   * Duties: Lead the research of locating faults with data-driven algorithm.
             Propose novel ideas, design and implement experiments.